SupeR19902/x720/README.md

 Create battery monitor configuration file x720battery.conf.
 Use the example configuration file as base.

-If you use domoticz: Create a Voltage, Text and Percentage devices with the domoticzs dummy hardware, look up their idx's and edit the x720battery.conf file, filling in the host, port and idx.
+If you use domoticz: Create a Voltage, Text and Percentage devices with the domoticzs dummy hardware.
+Look up their idx's and edit the x720battery.conf file.
 And make sure you enable it.

 If you use MQTT:
+edit the x720battery.conf file.
+And make sure you enable it.